MatthewKelly12/Space_Taco/README.md

         npm start

 Hipster Taco should open up automatically at http://localhost:3000 and you should see Hipster Taco on the home screen.
-Press start to play.
+Press Start to play.

+## How To Play Hipster Taco
+1. Click your mouse to shoot tacos from the taco truck which is 		attached to your mouse movement.

+2. Shoot tacos at the hipsters to feed them.
+Once hipsters are hit 	with tacos, hipsters disappear and your score goes up.

+3. When supplies get near, collect taco supplies (cheese, avacado, 	tomato, hot sauce, margaritas) by contacting with the taco truck.